-Wood Species: All 1600-plus species have their own shrinkage/swelling characteristics, and this shrinkage/swelling is dictated by moisture content changes in the wood
+Wood Species: All 1600-plus species have their own shrinkage/swelling characteristics, and this shrinkage/swelling is dictated by MC changes in the wood

 Typically, woods’ shrinkage values are as follows: tangential shrinkage is generally about twice as large as radial shrinkage.
 Longitudinal shrinkage ranges from one-tenth to one-hundredth of either radial or tangential shrinkage.
 The result is uneven dimensional changes.